Celebrations Speech Group

 Speech Therapist & Pediatric Speech Pathologist located in Brentwood, CA & Stockton, CA & Elk Grove, CA

 A traumatic brain injury can cause a variety of symptoms, including disruptions to speech and language skills.
-The team at Celebrations Speech Group in Brentwood, California, provides customized speech therapy for children and adults following a traumatic brain injury and can help you rebuild your language skills.
+The team at Celebrations Speech Group in Brentwood, Stockton, and Elk Grove, California, provides customized speech therapy for children and adults following a traumatic brain injury and can help you rebuild your language skills.
 Call Celebrations Speech Group or schedule an appointment online today.

 A traumatic brain injury occurs when you receive a blow to the head that interferes with your brain's normal function.
 Traumatic brain injuries and their symptoms range in severity, such as a temporary change in mental state or extended period of unconsciousness, such as a coma.

 You might experience a traumatic brain injury during an automobile collision or a sports-related accident.

 How does a traumatic brain injury affect speech and language skills?

 In some cases, a traumatic brain injury affects the regions of the brain that control speech and language skills.
 Some of the ways a brain injury can affect speech include: